Savings plan calculator

 Savings Goal Calculator FAQ

-Enter your target amount, current savings, time horizon and expected annual return.
-The calculator estimates the monthly contribution needed at the end of each month using monthly compounding.
+Enter the goal amount, subtract or include what you already have saved, choose the number of years and add an expected annual return.
+The calculator solves for the monthly contribution needed at the end of each month.

 Use a conservative assumption that matches where the money may be held.
 Cash savings may use a low rate, balanced investing may use a moderate rate, and growth investing may use a higher but less certain rate.